Robert Frost Stone House Museum

-The Robert Frost Stone House Museum is an 18th-century historic house in South Shaftsbury, Vermont.
-Built in 1769, the Dutch Colonial farmhouse was purchased by the American poet Robert Frost (1878–1968) in 1920.
-Here, Frost wrote the poem Stopping by Woods on a Snowy Evening and other poems in his Pulitzer Prize-winning collection, New Hampshire (1923).
-Frost and his family lived in the house between 1920 and 1929.
-He gifted the house to his son, and daughter-in-law in 1923, and the property remained in the Frost family until the 1960s.
-In 2002, the non-profit organization, the Friends of Robert Frost purchased the home in a state of disrepair and restored the house, opening it to the public.
-In 2017, the group gifted the house and surrounding property to Bennington College.
-Today, the museum is open to the public and also used for literary and community events.
+The Robert Frost Stone House Museum is a historic house museum in South Shaftsbury, Vermont.
+Built in 1769, the Dutch Colonial farmhouse was the home of American poet Robert Frost (1874–1963) from 1920 to 1929.
+During his years at the property, Frost wrote poems later published in his Pulitzer Prize-winning collection, New Hampshire (1923), including Stopping by Woods on a Snowy Evening.

-The Frost years
+Frost purchased the property in 1920.
+He later transferred ownership to his son Carole Frost and daughter-in-law Lillian LaBatt, and the property remained in the Frost family until the 1960s.
+In 2002, the house was acquired and restored by the Friends of Robert Frost, which opened it to the public as a museum.
+Ownership was transferred to Bennington College in 2017.

+History

-Frost purchased the Peleg Cole farm, also known as the Half Stone House, for his family in 1920 with the goal of becoming an apple farmer.
-The property when Frost was in residence, included 80 acres and a large apple orchard.
-At the time, Frost shared in a letter to a friend, "I have moved a good part of the way to a stone cottage on a hill at South Shaftsbury in southern Vermont on the New York side near the historic town of Bennington where if I have any money left after repairing the roof in the spring I mean to plant a new Garden of Eden with a thousand apple trees of some unforbidden variety.", according to Jay Parini, author of Robert Frost A Life.
+Frost acquired the Peleg Cole farm, also known as the Half Stone House, for his family in 1920 with the goal of becoming an apple farmer.
+During Frost's residency, the property included 80 acres and a large apple orchard.
+In a letter written shortly after purchasing the farm, Frost described moving to a “stone cottage on a hill” in South Shaftsbury and expressed plans to create a “new Garden of Eden with a thousand apple trees of some unforbidden variety.”